Types of Interested Party Engagement

 Technical Expert Panels (TEPs)

-TEPs are one of the most commonly used interested party engagement methods.
-TEPs are composed of representatives with diverse voices from multiple interested party groups, including marginalized communities, to obtain balanced input representing varied perspectives.
-The measure developer and others desiring interested party engagement should include persons and family member representatives on their TEP because these individuals provide a vital perspective on what is important and useful to measure and evaluate.
+TEPs are one of the most commonly used interested party engagement methods and bring together representatives including marginalized communities, to obtain balanced input.
+Measure developers and others should include persons and family member representatives on their TEPs to gain vital perspectives on what is important and useful to measure and evaluate.

 Refer to the Technical Expert Panels supplemental material for step-by-step instructions on how to establish and conduct TEPs.
 Several templates are available to assist with the management and documentation of TEPs.